tracy1233333/remnawave-telegram-shop/readme.md

 The bot supports selective inbound assignment to users:

-- Configure specific inbound tags in the `INBOUND_TAGS` environment variable (comma-separated)
+- Configure specific inbound UUIDs in the `INBOUND_UUIDS` environment variable (comma-separated)
-- If specified, only inbounds with matching tags will be assigned to new users
+- If specified, only inbounds with matching UUIDs will be assigned to new users
-- If no inbounds match the specified tags or the variable is empty, all available inbounds will be assigned
+- If no inbounds match the specified UUIDs or the variable is empty, all available inbounds will be assigned
 - This feature allows fine-grained control over which connection methods are available to users

 ## Country Configuration